Bounding the resources for thermalizing many-body localized systems: Results

-\pa{The collision model presented here already encompasses a wide range of possible and physically realistic thermalization processes.
-However, before turning to a lower bound, we note that, due to the particularly simple nature of \eqref{eq:equilibration_chn}, one can use the above construction to upper bound the required size of a bath even for other thermalization models as well.
-For example, by noting that the channel~\eqref{eq:equilibration_chn} is permutation-symmetric (in the sense that it has permutation-invariant states as its fixed points), it follows that thermalization models with permutation-symmetric dynamics (i.e.~those that allow for any permutation symmetric channel) are also subject to the above upper bound.}
+The collision model presented here encompasses a wide range of physically realistic thermalization processes.
+However, before turning to a lower bound, we note that, due to the particularly simple nature of \eqref{eq:equilibration_chn}, one can use the above construction to upper bound the required size of a bath for other thermalization models as well.
+For example, by noting that the channel~\eqref{eq:equilibration_chn} is permutation-symmetric (in the sense that it has permutation-invariant states as its fixed points), it follows that thermalization models with permutation-symmetric dynamics (i.e.~those allowing for any permutation symmetric channel) are also subject to the above upper bound.

-\subsection{Lower bound and optimality results}
+\subsubsection{Lower bound and optimality results}

 We now turn to deriving a lower bound on $n_\epsilon$.
-This bound is obtained through a further assumption on the Hamiltonian $ H_R $, which we call the \emph{energy subspace condition (ESC)}. \begin{definition}[Energy subspace condition] Given a Hamiltonian $ H_R $, we say that it fulfills the ESC iff for any $n \in \N$~\footnote{Requiring that condition~\ref{item:opt_cond} is satisfied for all $n \in \N$ implies that the energy levels of the Hamiltonian $H_R$ needs to be irrational.
-However, one can relax this condition by asking it to hold for all $n \leq N$, for a big enough $N \in \N$.}, given the set of energy levels $\left\{E_k \right\}_{k=1}^d$ of the Hamiltonian $H_R$, we have that for any vectors $m, m' \in \N^d $ with the same normalization factor, namely $\sum_k m_k = \sum_k m'_k = n $,
+This bound is obtained through a further assumption on the Hamiltonian $ H_R $, which we call the energy subspace condition (ESC). \begin{definition}[Energy subspace condition] Given a Hamiltonian $ H_R $, we say that it fulfills the ESC iff for any $n \in \N$, given the set of energy levels $\left\{E_k \right\}_{k=1}^d$ of the Hamiltonian $H_R$, we have that for any vectors $m, m' \in \N^d $ with the same normalization factor, namely $\sum_k m_k = \sum_k m'_k = n $,

-\end{definition} The above condition entails that energy levels cannot be exact integer multiples of one another.
-In generic interacting systems, non-degeneracy is enforced by level repulsion.
-Having exact integer multiple energy levels is a very fine-tuned situation that plausibly breaks as soon as randomness is introduced in the Hamiltonian \cite{Linden2009}.
-It is also interesting to note that the ESC is always satisfied when $R$ is a single qubit with a non-degenerate Hamiltonian.
-We can now state the following theorem, proved in Sec.~III of the Supp.
-Mat., on the optimality of the channel associated with the convex split lemma. \begin{theorem}[Optimal thermalization processes] If $H_R$ satisfies the ESC, then the channel $\bar{\chn}_n$ in Eq.~\eqref{eq:equilibration_chn} provides the optimal thermalization process, that is, for any $n \in \N$,

-\end{theorem} Theorem~\ref{thm:csl_optimality} shows that, for Hamiltonians satisfying the ESC, the channel $\bar{\chn}_n$ provides the optimal thermalization of $R$, that is, no other random energy-preserving channel acting on the same global system can achieve a smaller value of $\epsilon$ in Eq.~\eqref{eq:def_thermalizing}.
-This result additionally implies the following corollary, which provides our lower bound. \begin{corollary}[Lower bound to size of the bath] For a given $\beta$ and $\epsilon > 0$, and some Hamiltonian $H_R$ satisfying the ESC, we have